 - Previous Years

 - Advisory Board

-CURM will help faculty members set up an academic-year (i.e., September - May) undergraduate research group at their own institution.
-Each year, CURM will award mini-grants ranging from $12,000 - $21,000 each to professors who are accepted into the program.
-These mini-grants will consist of financial support for undergraduate research groups consisting of 2-5 undergraduate students and one faculty member.
-CURM will provide:
+CURM helps participating faculty members set up an academic-year (i.e., September - May) undergraduate research group at their own institution.
+Each year, CURM awards mini-grants ranging from $12,000 - $25,000 each to professors who are accepted into the program.
+These mini-grants consist of financial support for undergraduate research groups consisting of 2-5 undergraduate students and one faculty member.
+CURM provide:

 $3,000 stipend for each student in the group

-($2,000 to be paid initially, $500 to be paid after the student presents his/her research at the Spring Research Conference, and $500 to be paid after the student submits his/her final research report).
-Students will be expected to spend ten hours per week during the academic year working on the research project.
+($1,000 paid at the beginning of the Fall and Winter semesters, $500 paid after the student presents his/her research at the Student Research Conference, and $500 paid after the student submits his/her final research report).
+Students are expected to spend ten hours per week during the academic year working on the research project.

 $6,000 for the professor

 The faculty mentor needs to be actively involved with the group.
 However, many of them have a high teaching load.
 Hence, CURM will offer $6,000 for each professor to buy out at least one course from his/her teaching load during the academic year in order to free up time to spend working with these mentored groups.
 When a faculty member applies to this program for a mini-grant, we require a letter of support from his/her department chair, dean, or appropriate administrator explicitly stating what the $6,000 faculty stipend will be used for.
 At a minimum, this must be a reduction of one teaching course.
 However, we suggest some additional items, such as a commitment to partially support the faculty member to attend the Joint AMS/MAA Meetings in January at which we will have a mid-year meeting or a commitment to send undergraduate students to a regional conference where they can present their research.